Combining Type Inference and Automated Unit Test Generation for Python: Evaluation

-We can find a positive example of the how coverage influences type quality in \cref{fig:typeshed-pyn-match-gpt-not}, where \pynguin succeeds because of \typetracing allowing \pynguin to find a suitable parameter type for the \inlinelst{node} parameter.
+We can find a positive example of how coverage influences type quality in \cref{fig:typeshed-pyn-match-gpt-not}, where \pynguin succeeds because \typetracing allows \pynguin to find a suitable parameter type for the \inlinelst{node} parameter.
 In this case, over multiple iterations \typetracing infers from \inlinelst{node.names[0].name} that \inlinelst{node} must have a \inlinelst{names} attribute, that the \inlinelst{names} value must be an \inlinelst{iterable} which again must contain elements that have the \inlinelst{name} attribute. \Pynguin then searches through the project's loaded modules to find a class \inlinelst{ast.Import} that satisfies these constraints.
-It then uses this class to generate a test that achieves higher coverage and it correctly inferred the type.
+It then uses this class to generate a test that achieves higher coverage, and correctly infers the type.
 In contrast, \gpt fails to identify the correct type in this example because it lacks the execution context to resolve such project-specific dependencies, even if the code was part of its training data.
 This ability to outperform other tools is not an isolated incident.
-In \TypeshedPynMoreAnnotations of \TypeshedTotal cases, \pynguin infers a wider set of possible types than other \toolname{TypeEvalPy} tools.
-Furthermore, in \TypeshedOnlyPynguinCorrect cases, only \pynguin infers the correct type, often because other tools fail to report certain types, such as the \inlinelst{None} or the \inlinelst{Optional}-type correctly.
-For example, in \cref{fig:typeshed-only-pynguin-match}, \pynguin is the only tool to infer a useful and correct type annotation (\inlinelst{str | None}), whereas other tools provide nothing.
+In \num{\TypeshedPynMoreAnnotations} of \num{\TypeshedTotal} cases, \pynguin infers a wider set of possible types than other \toolname{TypeEvalPy} tools.
+Furthermore, in \num{\TypeshedOnlyPynguinCorrect} cases, only \pynguin infers the correct type, often because other tools fail to report any type at all or cannot resolve project-specific classes.
+For example, in \cref{fig:typeshed-only-pynguin-match}, \pynguin is the only tool to infer the correct return type~(\inlinelst{Menu}): \gpt infers \inlinelst{XmlMenuBuilder}, and all other tools infer nothing.